Close Menu

 Both devices cover the core health metrics: heart rate, heart rate variability, sleep stages, activity and blood oxygen.
 But each has a clear specialty.

 The Apple Watch is the stronger device for active fitness and safety.
-It has built-in GPS for accurate run and ride mapping, on-demand ECG, the new notifications for signs of chronic high blood pressure introduced with the Series 11, fall detection, crash detection and emergency SOS.
+It has built-in GPS for accurate run and ride mapping, on-demand ECG, the new notifications for signs of chronic high blood pressure (hypertension) introduced with the Series 11, fall detection, crash detection and emergency SOS.
 When you are working out, the live on-screen metrics and enormous library of third-party fitness apps make it the better training partner.
-It is also a capable medical-leaning device you can glance at instantly.
+It is also a capable medical-leaning device you can glance at instantly, and this year it added a dedicated Sleep Score to round out its overnight tracking.

 The Oura Ring 4 is built around sleep, recovery and readiness.
 Its Readiness score each morning combines sleep quality, resting heart rate, HRV and body temperature into a single number that tells you how recovered you are.
 Oura has long been regarded as one of the most accurate consumer sleep trackers, and the ring also leans into stress tracking, women’s health and cycle insights, plus an AI-powered Oura Advisor that turns your trends into plain-language guidance.
 If your main goal is understanding sleep and long-term recovery rather than minute-by-minute exercise data, the ring is hard to beat.